 An active conductor, performer, and teacher, Dr. Margot Rejskind has directed choirs of all kinds, from beginner to professional, in both Canada and the United States.
 Known for her adventurous and eclectic programming, choirs under her direction have been praised for their musicality, artistry, and radiant sound.
 Dr. Rejskind is in demand as a guest conductor and adjudicator, appearing at conferences, festivals, and workshops throughout North America.
 She is the founding artistic director of Luminos Ensemble, a PEI-based professional chamber choir; artistic director of Forte Men's Choir, and music director of Island Choral Society; and also maintains a busy private voice and conducting studio, and lectures at UPEI.
 Until recently, she was a member of the Executive of the PEI Registered Music Teachers’ Association, and she currently serves as VP for Membership Development for the Atlantic Canada Chapter of the National Association of Teachers of Singing.
 Margot is a native of Montreal, where she received formative conducting training under Iwan Edwards and Dr. John Baboukis, and earned a degree in Voice Performance (Jazz) from Concordia University.
 She earned her Masters and Doctoral degrees in Choral Conducting and Vocal Pedagogy from the University of Illinois at Urbana-Champaign, studying with Dr. Chester Alwes, and Donald Schleicher.

-Morna Edmundson is one of Canada’s best-known choral conductors with a strong reputation for excellence.
-Based in Vancouver, she is Artistic Director of the adult treble choir Elektra and EnChor Choir, an auditioned SATB ensemble for mature voices.
-Passionate since childhood about choral singing, Morna obtained degrees and diplomas in vocal music in Vancouver, Bellingham, and Stockholm, Sweden, where her teachers included Eric Ericson.
+Morna Edmundson C.M. is one of Canada’s best-known choral conductors with a strong reputation for excellence.
+Based in Vancouver, she is Artistic Director of Elektra and EnChor Choir, an auditioned SATB ensemble for mature voices.
+Passionate since childhood about choral singing, Morna obtained degrees and diplomas in vocal music in Vancouver, Bellingham, and Stockholm, Sweden.
 Morna has adjudicated in North America and Asia, conducted state and provincial honour choirs and community choir festivals, gives frequent workshops with youth and adult choirs, and advocates for and encourages the next generation of choral professionals.
-Her accomplishments have been recognized with many awards including a Vancouver YWCA Woman of Distinction Award (2011) and a Doctor of Letters honoris causa from the University of British Columbia (2023).
-Morna is proud to serve Choral Canada as its President (2023-2025).
+Her accomplishments have been recognized with many awards including a Vancouver YWCA Woman of Distinction Award, a Doctor of Letters honoris causa from the University of British Columbia (2023), and the Order of Canada (2024).
+Morna served as President of Choral Canada from 2022-2025.

 Roxanne discovered what a choir was in high school when her French teacher started her school's first choir.
 It was love at first sight and she has been navigating the choral world ever since, whether as a chorister, alto conductor, pianist-accompanist or conductor.
 She studied piano at the University of Montréal, started teaching piano at the age of 14, is part of many choirs, among others on the south shore of Montreal, founded the female only Ensemble vocal Écho de la Montagne in 1996 and joined the Chœur Ste-Dorothée as a pianist-accompanist in 1997.
 In 2001, she took over the musical direction and still holds this position.
 She was secretary of the governing board of Saint-Luc school for 9 years and was actively involved for several years in the organization of Automnie, provincial choir gathering of the Alliance chorale du Québec, as responsible of the thematic workshop, and in 2005 as musical coordinator of the event.
 At the same time, she worked for the international humanitarian organization World Vision Canada for 22 years, of which the last 13 years as a manager of the Québec Office.
 Roxanne is therefore very excited to be able to combine her passion for choral singing with her management skills by joining the Alliance chorale du Québec, in July 2021, as Executive Director.